 Left-sided CHF is the most common type of CHF.
 It occurs when your left ventricle doesn’t properly pump blood out to your body.
 As the condition progresses, fluid can build up in your lungs, which makes breathing difficult.

-Right-sided CHF may accompany left-sided CHF, but does not always.
-Right-sided CHF is when the right ventricle has difficulty pumping blood to the lungs.
-Blood builds up in your blood vessels, which causes fluid retention in your lower extremities, abdomen, and other vital organs.
+Right-sided CHF is when the right ventricle has difficulty pumping blood to your lungs.
+Blood backs up in your blood vessels, which causes fluid retention in your lower extremities, abdomen, and other vital organs.

 CHF may result from other health conditions that directly affect your cardiovascular system.
-That’s why it is important to get annual checkups to lower your risk for heart health problems, including high blood pressure (hypertension), coronary artery disease, and valve conditions.
+That’s why it’s important to get annual checkups to lower your risk for heart health problems, including high blood pressure (hypertension), coronary artery disease, and valve conditions.

-When your blood pressure is higher than normal (greater than 120/80 mm Hg), it may lead to CHF.
-Hypertension occurs when your blood vessels become restricted by deposits of cholesterol and fat or because of your age, making it harder for blood to pass through them.
+When your blood pressure is higher than normal, it may lead to CHF.
+Hypertension occurs when your blood vessels become restricted by cholesterol and fat.
+This makes it harder for your blood to pass through them.

 Coronary Artery Disease

 Your heart valves regulate blood flow through your heart by opening and closing to let blood in and out of the chambers.
-Valves that do not open and close correctly may force your ventricles to work harder to pump blood.
+Valves that don’t open and close correctly may force your ventricles to work harder to pump blood.
 This can be a result of a heart infection or defect.

-In the early stages of CHF, you most likely will not notice any changes in your health.
-But, as your condition gets worse, you will experience gradual changes in your body.
-You may feel more tired than usual, or experience noticeable weight gain even when your dietary habits have not changed.
+In the early stages of CHF, you most likely won’t notice any changes in your health.
+As your condition get worse, you’ll experience gradual changes in your body.

 - swelling in your ankles, feet, and legs